-Intake

-Who is Responsible: SOR Providers

-When: Completed within 3 days of client receiving SOR-funded services

-Purpose: Introduce the SOR GPRA "Health Study," gain client consent, complete client contact form, and administer GPRA Intake Survey

-Intro Call

-When: Completed within 1 week of TEC receiving GPRA Intake

-Purpose: Re-introduce TEC and the SOR GPRA "Health Study," build rapport, remind client of future contacts

-Check-in

-When: Completed within Check-in Window (60 - 120 days post intake)

-Purpose: Verify and update client contact information, build rapport, remind client of upcoming follow-up

-Follow-up

-When: Completed within Follow-up Window (5 - 8 months post intake)

-Purpose: Administer GPRA Follow-up Survey, verify mailing address

-Discharge

-When: If and when a client discharges from treatment, can occur at any point after intake

-Purpose: Administer GPRA Discharge Survey
+Intake Who is Responsible: SOR Providers When: Completed within 3 days of client receiving SOR-funded services Purpose: Introduce the SOR GPRA "Health Study," gain client consent, complete client contact form, and administer GPRA Intake Survey Intro Call Discharge Who is Responsible: GPRA GAS Whois When: Completed within 1 week of TEC receiving GPRA Intake Responsible: GPRA GAs Purpose: Re-introduce TEC and the SOR When: If and GPRA "Health Study," build rapport, remind client of future contacts when a client discharges from treatment, can occur at any point after intake Purpose: Administer Check-in GPRA Discharge Survey Who is Responsible: GPRA GAs When: Completed within Check-in Window Purpose: Verify and update client contact information, build rapport, remind client of upcoming follow-up Follow-up Who is Responsible: GPRA GAS When: Completed within Follow-up Window (5 - 8 months post intake) Purpose: Administer GPRA Follow-up Survey, verify mailing address completing the full interview and should only be completed if a client refuses to continue participating in the GPRA data collection, or if the follow-up interview can absolutely not be completed during the follow-up window.
+An administrative follow-up does require SPARS data entry.
+Only Section I (Follow-up Status) of the survey needs to be completed during the administrative follow-up.
+Beware, administrative follow-ups should only be entered if necessary as they do not count towards the required 80% target follow-up rate.

-- administrative follow-up.
-Beware, administrative follow-ups should only be entered if necessary as they do not count towards the required 80% target follow-up rate. - Discharge: Graduate Assistants will also complete discharge interviews.
+- Discharge: Graduate Assistants will also complete discharge interviews.
 You will be notified about client discharges on an as needed basis.
 Discharge interviews should be completed within 14 days of the clients' discharge date.
-If the client cannot be reached within 14 days to complete the interview, an administrative discharge must be completed. - a.
-Administrative Discharges: similar to administrative follow-ups, administrative discharges do not require completing the full interview and should only be completed if you are not able to contact the client to complete a full discharge interview within 14 days of the discharge date.
+If the client cannot be reached within 14 days to complete the interview, an administrative discharge must be completed. - Administrative Discharges: similar to administrative follow-ups, administrative discharges do not require completing the full interview and should only be completed if you are not able to contact the client to complete a full discharge interview within 14 days of the discharge date.
 An administrative discharge still requires SPARS data entry.
 However, only Section J (Discharge), and Section K (Services Received) need to be completed during the administrative discharge.